Community – Week 2 – Pt. 3

 What do you think about what we learned from the last lesson?

-And I am saying we here very consciously, as I’m finding so much more clarity from bringing all these thoughts together and writing them down as well.
+And I am saying we here very consciously, as I’m finding so much more clarity from bringing all these thoughts together and writing them down here.

 I love how much inspiration becomes available when I sit down to write these lessons as well, to take me to places I’ve also never been before.